Universal equilibration dynamics of the Sachdev-Ye-Kitaev model: Universal evolution of operator moments under SYK

 An interesting feature of the different moments is that their respective curves shift towards earlier times with increasing order $k$.
 That is, the higher the moment order is, the faster is the equilibration.
 Accordingly, Gaussian fits to the universal curves for $k=2,4,6$ yield the decreasing decay times $\tau = 1.52, 1.42, 1.35$, respectively, see Fig.~\ref{f:fig_moments}.
 To illustrate this effect further, we show the rescaled curves for $k = 2, 4, ..., 12$ in Fig.~\ref{f:fig_moments2to12}, where it appears the curves converge with sufficiently high order.
 Again, this trend can be explained based on a spectral analysis of the Liouvillian as a function of moment order (see Sec.~\ref{s:MEuniversality} and inset of Fig.~\ref{f:fig_moments2to12} in App.~\ref{app:higher_moments} for details).

 To study the finite-size dependency of the rescaled universal curves, we consider in Fig.~\ref{f:fig_sys_size_dep} the representative case $k = 2$ of the operator moments.
 We consider the exact evolution for systems consisting of $N = 8, 12, 16$, and $20$ complex fermionic modes, and investigate the dynamics in the number preserved sector of half filling, for which we employ a state-of-the-art, highly optimized exact diagonalization method.
 For the largest system size, the Hamiltonian matrix dimension is $D=N!/[(N/2)!(N/2)!] = 184756$.
 Due to the disorder, no symmetries other than particle number conservation can be used, and due to all-to-all connectivity the matrix is denser than for models with finite-range interactions.
 However, thanks to the self-averaging nature of the model~\cite{sonner_2017}, with increasing $N$ smaller numbers of disorder realizations suffice for satisfactory convergence~\cite{schiulaz_2020} (we consider $90000, 2700, 400$, and $50$ ensemble members for the above values of $N$).
+We note that, as an alternative to exact diagonalization, semiclassical methods have also been shown to successfully capture the dynamics of operator expectation values in Ref.~\cite{Davidson_etal2017}.